-Our Board is currently comprised of eight directors, six of whom are independent of us and our affiliates; one of whom is a senior officer and director of IPCI and one of whom is a senior officer and director of Mackenzie.
-The Board's mandate, for the most part, is limited to fund governance matters through the operation of the USA.
+Our Board is currently comprised of five directors, one of whom is independent of us and our subsidiaries and affiliates and five of whom are members of management.
+The Board's mandate is for the most part limited to fund governance matters through the operation of the USA and oversees us in fulfilling our obligations in our role as the manager and trustee of the Counsel Funds.

-The Board reviews and makes decisions with respect to our mutual fund operations through the following activities:
+The Board performs its role through the following activities: